 Blouses without side slits

 This is for those of us who are not skinny as rails.
-I have ripped blouses and shirts without side slits sitting down and I’m not that overweight.
-I prefer asymmetrical blouses that are longer in the back because they make my legs look longer.
-A blouse should have a little give at the bottom so it doesn’t bunch up or tear when you are seated.
+I have ripped blouses and shirts without side slits sitting down, and I’m not that overweight.
+A blouse should have a little give at the bottom, so it doesn’t bunch up or tear when you are seated.

 Spaghetti straps